namwkim/2017/wiki/noisylearning.md

 ### Stochastic Noise

-We saw in the diagram above that $g_{20}$ did a very good job in capturing the curves of the population.
+We saw before that $g_{20}$ did a very good job in capturing the curves of the population.
 However, note that the data obtained from $f$, our target, was still quite smooth.
 Most real-world data sets are not smooth at all, because of various effects such as measurement errors, other co-variates, and so on.
 Such **stochastic noise** plays havoc with our fits, as we shall see soon.

 Stochastic noise bedevils almost every data set known to humans, and happens for many different reasons.